ImY0mu/smmo-wiki-resources/en/economy-and-trading/diamonds.md

-# Diamond Market
-The Diamond Market is where players go to enhance their experience by boosting stats, customising your profile, or unlocking exclusive items.
-It brings together everything from purchasing diamonds to reviewing your spending history, with plenty of options for progression and personalisation.

-## Buying Diamonds
+# Diamonds
 Diamonds are the premium currency in the game and can be purchased using real money.
 Once acquired, they can be spent on a wide range of upgrades, cosmetics, and utility items.

+## Buying Diamonds
+You can buy diamonds via Android App (not iOS) and [Web app][3].
+Prices do vary and it is cheaper to buy via Web app.

 ### Diamond Pricing Tiers
 Players can choose from diamond bundles, each offering different price points and bulk discounts.